KonstancjaMG/SMS/README.md

 * The logo and the name of the school are a link to /home.html.
 * Menu collapses on screens smaller than lg (992px) in order to keep the slick design while providing an easily readable and accessible UI.

+## Developments - Content

+The students pages dynamically creates cards with students data.
+The leftmost card is the add student functionality and contains validation for input.
+Each student card offers a remove option (possible change: modal to confirm the deletion), and will contain an edit option (modal).
+The top of the page contains the dynamically updated search functions.

 ## File Structure

 SMS/